 Five spooktacular stays to celebrate Halloween

 It’s officially spooky season!
-October is in full swing, bringing with it the excitement of choosing the perfect Halloween costume, planning fall outings, enjoying pumpkin-flavored treats and drinks and of course, telling ghost stories.
+Fall is in full swing, bringing with it the excitement of choosing the perfect Halloween costume, planning autumn outings, enjoying pumpkin-flavored treats and drinks and of course, telling ghost stories.
 Luckily, if you enjoy a haunting presence, Hilton has a few ghost stories to tell from haunted hotels throughout our 100-plus year history.
 For more paranormal activity, read on:

 Haunted histories: Explore some of the grandest hotels, some of which have ghosts and spirits that refuse to check out